Dhru2104/Power-BI-dashboard/README.md

 🧠 Features
 - KPIs: Total Revenue, Total policies, Total claim amount, claim frequency, gender-wise total policies
-- Dynamic filters by Region, Category, and Time Period
 - Visuals: Bar Chart, Donut chart, Histogram, Area chart, Ribbon chart, Pie chart, Matrix Heat Grid
-- Clean, user-friendly layout for quick business insights
+- Clean, user-friendly layout for quick insurance insights

 🧾 Dataset
-The dataset used for this dashboard is stored in the as insurance_policies_data.xslx.
+The dataset used for this dashboard is stored as insurance_policies_data.xslx.
 (Data is used for academic and learning purposes only.)

 🧰 Tools Used
 - Power BI

 📸 Dashboard Preview
-(overview.png)
+(dashboard.png)

 🚀 How to View
 1. Download the .pbix file from this repository.